shimaore/ccnq3/doc/data-dictionary.md

   The PUT body is merged with any `voicemail_settings` document in the local number's `user_database`.

   Return a JSON content with a `user_database` field on success.

+  Note: `applications/voicemail-store` must be installed for the user database to be properly initialized.